chlongv/yocto-repo/README.md

 ## Branches

-Next to the current poky master branch, the manifest is also available for the poky zeus(yocto 3.0) and dunfell (yocto 3.1) branches.
-It simply named zeus.
+Next to the current poky master branch, the manifest is also available for the poky zeus(yocto 3.0) and dunfell (yocto 3.1 - Long Term Support (LTS)) branches.
 It can be used with **repo init** with the **-b <branchname>**, for instance for zeus:

     $ repo init -u git@github.com:chlongv/yocto-repo.git -b zeus